For English Speakers Learning Spanish, Italian, French & Portuguese

 TL;DR

-You can reach B2 English proficiency in 500-600 hours (6-8 months with consistent practice).
-You already recognize 30-40% of English vocabulary thanks to shared Latin roots.
-Your main challenges will be phrasal verbs and prepositions—not building vocabulary from scratch.
+You can reach B2 proficiency in 480-600 hours (6-8 months with consistent practice).
+You already recognize 30-40% of vocabulary through cognates.
+Your biggest challenges will be verb conjugations, gendered nouns, and the subjunctive—all highly learnable with focused practice.

 Hours to B2